dmossie/dmossie.github.io/static/README.md

 1) Improve page on mobile
 2) Account for more projects being added to portfolio
-3) Add a way to see more information about my projects.
+3) Add a way to see more information about my projects